tianderturpijn/Azure-Security-Center/Labs/04 - Linux Detections/README.md

 3. Replace "userName" by user1, user2, etc.<br> Set the password to "mypassword1" for user1, "mypassword2" for user2, etc.

 #### 4 - Executing a brute force attack
-1. Connect to the Kali Linux VM with SSH (ensure that your VM deployment was successful)
+1. Connect to the Kali Linux VM with SSH (ensure that your VM deployment in step 1 was successful)
 2. Navigate to the folder **/usr/share/wordlists**
 3. Upload the **<a href="https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/04%20-%20Linux%20Detections/Files/lab_users.txt" target="_blank">lab_users.txt</a>** and **<a href="https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/04%20-%20Linux%20Detections/Files/lab_pass.txt" target="_blank">lab_pass.txt</a>** files to this folder by executing:
 ```text